cloudwatt/nix-container-images/README.md

 If the `S6_DONT_TERMINATE_ON_ERROR` environment variable is set, `s6-svscan` is not terminated on service failure.
-This can be used to debug interactively a failing service.
+This can be used to debug a failing service interactively.

 ## Supported NixOS modules